(hit "refresh" to get the most recent version of this page; click on photos for larger images)

 |Midwest Collision Center

-The H&B Kustoms sign appears to have been adapted from a previous business.
+The H&B Kustoms sign appeared to have been adapted from a previous business.
 I assume there was a used car dealership here at one time.
-The building below the sign now houses Bogo Fireworks. [map]
+The building below the sign housed Bogo Fireworks when this photo was taken in 2010.
+By 2018, the sign was gone.

 Smitty's Body & Glass was established in 1921, making it the oldest business in town.
 The shop's neon sign was built in the late 1970s as a surprise birthday present for the owner, Ralph Leon Smith, aka Smitty.
 Den-Ray Sign of Jackson, Tennessee produced the sign from a drawing created by the owner's son.
 It features a depiction of Smitty spray painting a car.
 The man and car are outlined with white neon.
 Red neon is used for the text and the spray which flashes on and off.
 The sign is about five feet wide.
+Smitty passed away in 2016 and the shop closed.
+I'm not sure if this sign is still there.
 For more, see this website. [map]

 The Midwest Collision Center was established in 1981.
 This appears to be an adapted sign. [map]